Important information for exploratory students

-- Utilize iGPS Course Search to read course descriptions for the recommended first courses.
-Make a list of potential courses for your first term.
+- Make a list of potential courses for your first term with iGPS Course Search.

 - Take IUB General Education courses to explore your interests.
 All students, regardless of major, must complete the IUB GenEd requirements.
 You may notice some recommended first courses for majors you are exploring will also satisfy IUB GenEd requirements.

 - Consider taking one of the Exploratory courses listed below to explore majors and careers.

 - ASCS-Q 294 College to Career I: Explore Your Options

 - BUS-T 175 Kelley Compass I: The Individual

 - EDUC-F 200 Examining Self as Teacher